 Bathing takes off the natural properties and oil in the coat and leaves them looking rough and ragged.

 9 Controversial Rabbit Care Tips You Need To Know!

 How To Clip Rabbit Toe Nails

-If you have a rabbit with white to nails then that is super easy.
-You will see a pink center to the nail and that is the quick or blood that is running to the nail.
+If you have a rabbit with white colored nails then that is super easy.
+You will see a pink center to the nail and that is the quick or blood vessel that is running to the nail.
 Stay just a smidge in front of that.
 Then make the cut.

 How to Remove Stains from a Rabbit Coat

 To be totally honest with you it is better to prevent stains over remove them.
-Depending on the severity they might just have to shed the fur altogether.
+Depending on the severity you may have to wait until the rabbit sheds the fur altogether.

 Try peroxide or white alcohol first.
 It is especially effective on food stains.
 Some dry or rinse-free shampoos can work as well.

 This is the number one reason why I do not recommend cages with solid floors.
 It happens so fast and is hard to reverse.
 Even if there is half solid and half with a space to drop through the rabbit will quickly turn that area into a toilet.
 You can read this post to see my cage tips and which I recommend for outdoor use on amazon.